 The world is more connected now than ever, and data breaches are not just a threat— they’re an everyday reality.
 In 2024, there were 7.78 million cyber attacks on UK businesses alone.

-This begs the question: how can organisations safeguard their information in such an unpredictable environment?
+This begs the question: how can organisations protect their information in such an unpredictable environment?
 Enter ISO 27001, the leading international Standard for information security management systems (ISMS).

 What is ISO 27001?